sookah/sookah/README.md

 System Integrations

 - 👯 I’m looking to collaborate on ...
-IoT projects and infrastructures
+Web, IoT, XR and infrastructures

 - 💬 Ask me about ...
 Python, Typescript

 - 📫 How to reach me: ...
-hi@saujanghimire.com
+s.ghimire@i-ikigai.nl

 - 😄 Pronouns: ...
 Engineer and Developer